NEW: Twenty people were still hospitalized Tuesday, six in critical condition

 Holmes will be formally charged on July 30

 The suspect in last week’s deadly shooting rampage inside a crowded Colorado movie theater booby-trapped his Aurora apartment with more than 30 homemade grenades and 10 gallons of gasoline, a law enforcement official who viewed video showing the apartment’s interior has told CNN.

-The sophisticated setup at the sparsely furnished third-floor, one-bedroom apartment of James E. Holmes was meant to harm, or possibly kill, anyone who entered – and tested the skills of bomb squad members charged with clearing it.
+The sophisticated setup inside the sparsely furnished third-floor, one-bedroom apartment was meant to harm, or possibly kill, anyone who entered – and tested the skills of bomb squad members charged with clearing it, the official said.

 “Imagine that fireball … you would have an explosion that would knock down the wall of (nearby) apartments,” the official said Monday.
 “That flame would have consumed the entire third floor.”

 “By the time a fire truck would have arrived, they would have arrived to a building that would have been completely consumed in flames.”

 The grenades were wired in the kitchen to a control box, which bomb technicians used a robot to disable by squirting water on it.